p-duke/web-development-guide/README.md

 - Javascript only hoists the actual declarations but initializations or assignments are left where they are<sup>[1]</sup>
-- A declaration is hoisted with the `undefined` value
-- One of the advantages is it allows you to use a function before you declare it in your code are not hoisted
-- undeclared variable is assigned the value undefined at execution and is also of type undefined.<sup>[3]</sup>
+- An undeclared variable is assigned the value `undefined` at execution and is also of type `undefined`.<sup>[3]</sup>
-- ReferenceError is thrown when trying to access a previously undeclared variable.<sup>[3]</sup>
+- A ReferenceError is thrown when trying to access a previously undeclared variable.<sup>[3]</sup>
-- variable declarations are processed before any code is executed.<sup>[3]</sup>
+- Variable declarations are processed before any code is executed.<sup>[3]</sup>
 - Assigning a value to an undeclared variable implicitly creates it as a global variable when the assignment is executed.
 This means that, all undeclared variables are global variables.<sup>[3]</sup>